 Here’s my favorite sauce hack.
 Take your sauce and spoon it into a plastic sandwich bag.
 Cut a small piece off one of the corners of the bag to create a hole.
 Use this to dispense your sauce in a pretty, consistently thick, zig-zag design.

-This easy recipe for Fish Stick Tacos was featured on Meal Plan Monday!
+This easy recipe for Baja Fish Stick Tacos was featured on Meal Plan Monday!